Skip to content

 What type of bread is low FODMAP?

-Gluten-free bread made from rice, corn, or other low FODMAP flours, and authentic long-fermented sourdough bread are the best low FODMAP options.
+Gluten-free bread made from rice, corn, or other low FODMAP flours, and authentic long-fermented sourdough bread are the best low FODMAP bread options.

 Why is wheat bread high FODMAP?